things-to-do

 OXO museum malaga 3

-Sure, it's targeted at tourists, but honestly?
-We love it, and we've been back a few times.
-It's weird, fun, and unlike anything else in the city, which is exactly why it earns a spot on our list, and it's great if you have kids who are bored with the city.
+We love it and we've been back a few times.
+It's weird, fun, and unlike anything else in the city, which is exactly why it earns a spot on this list.
+It's also great if you have kids who are bored with the city.

-Find Hidden Gems in Malaga's Largest Flea Market
+Find Hidden Gems at Malaga's Largest Flea Market

 rastro de malaga the fleamarket 466428